Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 &nbsp;&nbsp;&nbsp;With this in then running the project should open up a blank window for a couple seconds and there should be a couple warnings.
 The warnings are about argc and argv not being used.
-They are in because SDL requires them for compatability reasons.
+They are in because SDL requires them for compatibility reasons.
 AS for it staying up for those couple seconds because of the SDL_Delay command which accepts milliseconds to delay.
-Of course this causes the window to be unresponsive but its just for testing at this point so thats okay.
+Of course this causes the window to be unresponsive but its just for testing at this point so that is okay.
 Now lets actually load a texture.

 ```C++